EkhlasMridha/react-cool-scrollbar/readme.md

    handleMouseUp: (e: MouseEvent<HTMLDivElement>) => void;
   ```

-  If you use a separate component or function then you have to pass every prop on your component.
+  If you use a separate component or function then you have to pass every received prop to your component.

 - `customScrollThumb` : Same as `customScrollTrack` prop but it will customize the scroll thumb component.
 This component will receive prop
   - ```typescript